-Benefit Descriptions Remote Management Configure the GigaVUE Traffic Aggregator's operations from a command-line interface: • Local access over the serial console port.
-Remote network access using Telnet or SSH2 over the 10/100/1000 Ethernet Mgmt port.
+Benefit Descriptions Remote Management Configure the GigaVUE Traffic Aggregator's operations from a command-line interface: Local access over the serial console port.
+Remote network access using SSH2 over the 10/100/1000 Ethernet Mgmt port.
 Secure access to the CLI, either through local authentication or optional RADIUS/TACACS+/LDAP support.
 Powerful and flexible logging, including event notification via syslog, email, and SNMP traps.
 Aggregate Links Send the data from multiple different network ports to a tool port or GigaStream, allowing you to combine traffic from multiple access points into a single stream for uplink to the Gigamon Visibility Platform.
-CLI Management The GigaVUE TA Series nodes feature a common CLI with other GigaVUE H Series nodes.
-Command Abbreviation Type only as many letters of a command as are needed to positively differentiate from other available commands.
+The GigaVUE TA Series nodes feature a common CLI with other GigaVUE H Series nodes.

+Benefit Descriptions Command Abbreviation Type only as many letters of a command as are needed to positively differentiate from other available commands.
 For example, you only need to type con t to enter Config mode, not the full configure terminal command.
 SNMP Support Rely on secure SNMP v3 access to the onboard SNMP agent as well as v1/v2 SNMP traps.
 Email Notifications Use email alerts for proactive notification of a wide variety of GigaVUE TA Series node events, helping you keep tabs on system status in real time.
 Scalable Port Density The GigaVUE-TA10 can have either twenty-four (24) or forty-eight (48) 1Gb/10Gb ports enabled.
-The 24-port GigaVUE-TA10 is called the GigaVUE-TA10A.
+The 24-port GigaVUE-TA10 is called the GigaVUE- TA10A.
 A license is available to expand the GigaVUE-TA10A to include all 48 1Gb/10Gb ports as well as the four (4) 40Gb ports.
-The GigaVUE-TA100 can have either sixteen (16), twenty-four (24), or thirty-two (32) 100Gb ports enabled.
+The GigaVUE-TA100 can have either sixteen (16), twenty-four (24), or thirty- two (32) 100Gb ports enabled.
 Licenses are available for the additional two sets of 8 ports.
 The GigaVUE-TA200 can have either thirty-two (32) or sixty-four (64) 100Gb ports enabled.
 A license is available for the additional 32 ports.
 The GigaVUE TA Series nodes make it easy to leverage the system's 10Gb or 40Gb port density, aggregating multiple underused 40Gb/10Gb/1Gb network ports to 40Gb/10Gb tool ports for uplink to the Gigamon Visibility Platform.
-Flexible 10Gb/1Gb Support All 10Gb ports in GigaVUE-TA10 Traffic Aggregator can be used with 1Gb Ethernet media by inserting a copper or optical SFP instead of an SFP+.
-Interoperability and support are ensured by purchasing SFPs from Gigamon - transceivers purchased from other vendors are not supported.
 Clustering The GigaVUE-TA10, GigaVUE-TA40, GigaVUE-TA100, and GigaVUE-TA200 nodes can cluster with other GigaVUE H Series nodes.
 This allows you to take advantage of the benefits of features such as GigaSMART.
 Ingress VLAN Tagging VLAN Tags can be added to the ingress packets on a per-port basis.
 This can help identify, differentiate or track incoming sources of traffic.

-Benefit Descriptions FM (Centralized Management System) Use the centralized Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE H Series.
+GigaVUE-FM (Centralized Management System) Use the centralized GigaVUE Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE H Series.